ndrbrt/pymine-engine/README.md

 After that, it starts the game on cell with coordinates (5,5) that is row 5, column 5.
 The `start` method compiles the board to have a "zero cell" in the given coordinates, then uncovers that cell and its neighbors (more details on this below).

 The third statement prints the game, that is it prints the board with the actual uncovered or flagged cells.
-Note: this utility is mostly useful when using the package interactively in a shell, mainly for debug purposes.
-(If you actually want to display the board, showing all the cells' values either they are covered or uncovered, you can do so with `print(g.board)`)
+Note: this utility is mostly useful when using the package interactively in a shell, mainly for debugging purposes.
+(If you actually want to display the board instead of the game, showing all the cells' values either they are covered or uncovered, you can do so with `print(g.board)`)

 Once the game is started, you have three possible actions you can accompish: uncover a cell, mark it as a bomb cell, or mark it as doubt.